Pioneer packs

 Day 1:

 From Tørring you have a 2-hour sail to "Verdens Ende", which is a landing place without toilets, with tables/benches and a bird tower.
-Then you have a 1-hour sailing trip with many turns to Åle.
-The first part of the trip between Tørring and Åle is the most winding part of the Gudenå.
+Then you have 1 hour's sailing with many bends to Åle.
+The first part of the trip between Tørring and Åle is the most winding part of Gudenåen.
 You sail through a large flat wetland with reed forests and many tributary streams.
-At Åle Teltplads there is a toilet and table/bench set, and it's a great place to take a break.
+At the Åle Teltplads there are toilets and tables/benches, and it's a great place to take a break.

-After a good hour, you'll reach Åstedbro Teltplads where there are toilets, tables/bench sets and the Åstedbro Grill - here you set up camp for the night.
+After a good hour, you'll reach Åstedbro Teltplads where you'll find a toilet, tables/benches and the Åstedbro Grill - here you'll set up camp for the night.

 Day 2:

-You're away from civilisation and the first place you'll come to is Gudenå Camping, located in Brestenbro - here you'll have to pay a small fee for a pitch.
+You're completely away from civilization and the first place you come to is Gudenå Camping, located in Brestenbro - you'll have to pay a small fee to dock here.
 They have a nice cafeteria here.
-After Brestenbro, the water is deeper and the river a little wider.
-At Bredvadmølle there is a rest area with a toilet, which you'll find by turning right just before Bredvad Bro.
+After Brestenbro the water is deeper and the river a little wider.
+At Bredvadmølle there is a rest area with a toilet, which you find by turning right just before Bredvad Bro.
 Shortly after sailing under Bredvad Bridge, you'll come to Bredvad Lake, which you sail through and then keep right, where you'll find Vestbirk Camping.
 At Vestbirk Camping you can stock up on provisions and satisfy your hunger in their grill bar.

-When you arrive at Voervadsbro Teltplads, you'll set up camp for the night - don't miss the restaurant Det Lille Røgeri.
-It is located a 5 min. walk from the campsite.
+When you arrive at Voervadsbro Teltplads, set up camp for the night - don't miss the restaurant Det Lille Røgeri.
+It is located 5 min. walk from the campsite.
 In the restaurant, which is also a shop, you can eat your fill of delicacies.
-In the shop you can buy Italian specialities, smoked trout and homemade fish cakes in addition to a few groceries.
+In the shop you can buy Italian specialties, smoked trout and homemade fish cakes in addition to a few groceries.
 You can order picnic baskets in advance.
 Groceries or breakfast can be delivered to the site by contacting Sdr.
-Vissing Torvehal no later than 16.00 the day before.
+Vissing Torvehal no later than 16:00 the day before.

 Day 3:

-You have about 1.5 hours sailing time to Klostermølle.
-This stretch is one of the river's most beautiful experiences.
+You have about 1.5 hours sailing time to Klostermølle This stretch is one of the river's most beautiful experiences.
 You sail through jungle-like vegetation, narrow passages and wide rapids.
-It's important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
-Just before you arrive at Klostermølle, you'll sail on the Klosterkanalen canal.
+It is important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
+Just before you arrive at Klostermølle, you will sail on the Klosterkanal.

-When you arrive at Klostermølle Teltplads, you will need to pull the canoes onto the shore as there is a canoe carry-over.
-Remember to use the designated canoe trolleys for this.
+When you arrive at Klostermølle campsite, you will need to pull the canoes onto the shore as there is a canoe carry-over.
+Remember to use the designated canoe carts for this.

-Klostermølle is definitely worth a visit.
-Here is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
-You can also see an old drying barn for cardboard production, an exhibition about history and nature, as well as a bird tower with a beautiful view of Mossø.
-Here you will also find the path to Sukkertoppen, which is 108 metres high.
+Klostermølle is worth a visit in any case.
+There is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
+You can also see an old drying barn for cardboard production, an exhibition about history and nature, and a bird tower with a beautiful view of Mossø.
+Here you will also find the path to Sukkertoppen, which is 108 meters high.
 From the top there is a magnificent view.

-The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilets and tables/benches in both places.
+The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilet and tables/benches in both places.

 To get to Ry, you need to cross Birksø.
 To cross Birksø, keep left in Åløbet.
-A canal has been established here for a short crossing - remember to use the designated canoe carriages, which will typically be on the other side.
-If you sail to the right, you will arrive at Ry boat harbour, the rowing club and Skimminghøj Teltplads.
+Here there is a canal established for a short crossing - remember to use the designated canoe carts, which will typically be on the other side.
+If you sail to the right after this, you will arrive at Ry boat harbor, the rowing club and Skimminghøj Teltplads.
 It's easy to moor at the campsite and walk up to Ry town, where there are shopping and places to eat - make sure to stock up on water as there is no possibility of this at Alling Vest Teltplads.

-Alling Vest Teltplads is a fantastically intimate site.
-It is an incredibly beautiful area that is protected and the area offers many opportunities for fantastic hikes.
+Alling Vest Teltplads is a fantastic intimate site.
+It's an incredibly beautiful area that is protected and the area offers many opportunities for fantastic hikes.
 Camp here for the night.

 Day 4:

-The tour now heads out through Rosvig and into Julsø.
+The tour now heads out through Rosvig and out into Julsø.

 Himmelbjerget - keep left when you reach Julsø.
-Before you arrive at Himmelbjerget, there is a rest area on the left inside the bay, from where you can walk through the forest and find your way to Himmelbjerget.
-However, if you want to visit/climb Himmelbjerget, most people choose to stay at Hotel Julsø, which is also where the Hjejlen and the scheduled boats are docked.
-Remember to either pull your canoe/kayak up to the left of the tour boats at bridge 51 or to the far right of Hjejlen and the tour boats' moorings at the small sandy beach.
+Before you arrive at Himmelbjerget, there is a rest area on the left inside the bay, from where you can walk through the forest and find Himmelbjerget.
+However, if you want to visit/climb Himmelbjerget, most people choose to stay at Hotel Julsø, which is also where Hjejlen and the scheduled boats are docked.
+Remember to either pull your canoe/kayak up to the left of the tour boats at bridge 51 or all the way to the right of Hjejlen and the tour boats' moorings at the small sandy beach.

 Møgelø is located to the right after Himmelbjerget.
 Møgelø is an island in Julsø opposite Himmelbjerget.
 The name Møgelø means "Big Island" as it is the largest in the lake with 28 acres of land.